kaif-S2002/landing-page-project/README.md

-# restaurant-project
+# landing-page-project
-restaurant landing page
+creating a product landing page using HTML, CSS & Javascript.